sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

         list(APPEND uboot_deps uboot/drivers/pinctrl/meson/pinctrl-meson-gx-pmx.c)
 ```

-The full details of the file changes can be seen at this [GitHub commit](https://github.com/rod-chapman/projects_libs/commit/ff46cad71a55e5cd9fa600ce505139e72003d5d4)

 ## Platform Specific Linker Lists

 Next, we need to add the "Linker Lists" data structures for this platform